Skip to main content

 There has been a dismissive attitude toward complementary medicine by conventional physicians, although this has abated.
 While I am still a data driven professional, I have opened my mind somewhat on this issue over the years.
 Here’s why.

-• Many of my patients also receive complimentary medical treatments which they believe in.
+• Many of my patients also receive complementary medical treatments which they believe in.
 I want to support their efforts to improve and maintain their health.
 If I suggest that these treatments are illegitimate, then this will adversely affect our doctor-patient relationship.

 • While physicians like me claim fidelity to medical evidence, several times each day we are making recommendations to patients in the absence of persuasive, supporting medical evidence.
 For example, gastroenterologists like me have recommended fiber supplements to our irritable bowel patients for decades.
 Evidence please?
 We are not as data driven as we profess.
 The proverb that begins with, people who live in glass houses… is apt here.